The reason most people purchase the Badge-A-Minit hand press is that the advertised priced is only $29.95.

 Since cutting artwork is an integral part of making buttons, discussing the cutter that is included with this system is important for a complete understanding of the button-making process.

 Badge-A-Minit's Cut-A-Circle is an all plastic circle cutter that has a straight-edge cutting blade.
-When the blade is sharp, the cutter works quite well.
+When the blade is sharp, the cutter will work quite well.

-However, because the same part of the blade is used for each and every cut, the blade will dull quickly and need to be replaced on a regular basis.
+However, because the same part of the blade is used for each and every cut, the blade dulls quickly and will need to be replaced on a regular basis.

 And the cutting blade on Badge-A-Minit's Cut-A-Circle is not re-sharpenable.

-Replacement blades are sold in packs of two for $5.95.
-If you plan to make lots of buttons, you want to be sure and keep extra blades on hand at all times.
+Replacement blades are sold in packs of two for $6.95.
+If you plan on making lots of buttons, you will need to be sure and keep extra blades on hand at all times.

 Making photo buttons with the Badge-A-Minit hand press

-One of the short comings of the Badge-A-Minit hand press is its inability to make professional-quality photo buttons, using photographic prints such as those you would get from a photo lab.
+One of the short comings of the Badge-A-Minit hand press is its inability to make professional-quality photo buttons, using photographic prints, such as those you get from a photo lab.

 To make a photo button, users of the Badge-A-Minit hand press are instructed to change the setting on their circle cutter to its second setting, and cut the photograph so it fits on the "face" of the button.